oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 - [VSCode](https://code.visualstudio.com/): The latest version is recommended.
 - [A Github account with Github Copilot enabled](https://github.com/features/copilot): All plans are supported, including the Free plan.
 - [GitHub Copilot extension in VSCode](https://code.visualstudio.com/docs/copilot/overview): The latest version is recommended.
-- [Docker Desktop](https://www.docker.com/products/docker-desktop/): Required for the Assessment feature and running the initial application locally.
+- [AppCAT](https://aka.ms/appcat-install): Required for the app assessment feature.
 - [JDK 21](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21): Required for the code remediation feature and running the initial application locally.
 - [Maven 3.9.9](https://maven.apache.org/install.html): Required for the code remediation feature.
 - [Azure subscription](https://azure.microsoft.com/free/): Required to deploy the migrated application to Azure.
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli): Required if you deploy the migrated application to Azure locally.
 The latest version is recommended.
 - Fork the [GitHub repository](https://github.com/Azure-Samples/java-migration-copilot-samples) that contains the sample Java application. **MAKE SURE TO UNCHECK THE BOX "Copy the `main` branch only.** Clone it to your local machine.
 Open the `asset-manager` folder in VSCode and checkout the `workshop` branch.

-## Install Java Migration Copilot Tool
+## Install GitHub Copilot app modernization for Java on Azure Tool

-Reference the doc **Installation Guide.docx** to install the Java Migration Copilot Tool.
+In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot app modernization for Java on Azure` extension in marketplace.
+Select the Install button on the extension.
+After installation completes, you should see a notification in the bottom-right corner of VSCode confirming success.

 ## Migrate the Sample Java Application

-Reference the doc **Getting Started.docx** for how to use the Java Migration Copilot Tool.
-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using the Java Migration Copilot Tool.
+The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot app modernization for Java on Azure.

 ### Assess Your Java Application

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

-1. Ensure Docker Desktop is running.
 1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset manager` directory and running `code .` in that directory.
-1. Open Java Migration Copilot tool in VSCode.
-It consists of Assessment and Prompts features currently.
-As of 2025-04-03, the icon looks like the M365 a copilot icon in one color.
+1. Open the extension `GitHub Copilot app modernization for Java on Azure`.
 1. The **Assess** button looks a triangle pointing right.
-Select **Assess**, wait for the assessment to complete, and review the assessment report.
+Select **Assess**, the Github Copilot chat window will be opened and propose to run Modernization Assessor.
+Please confirm the tool usage by clicking **Continue**.

    > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, slect **Allow** to proceed.

+1. Wait for the assessment to be completed and the report to be generated.
-1. On the **Summary** pane, scroll to the bottom.
-Select **Propose Solution** to view the proposed solutions for the issues identified in the assessment report, for example, **Migrate from AWS S3 to Azure Blob Storage**, **Migrate from Spring AMQP RabbitMQ to Azure Service Bus** and **Use Azure Database for PostgreSQL**.
+1. Review the **Summary** report.
+Select **Propose Solution** to view the proposed solutions for the issues identified in the summary report.
-1. For this workshop, deselect all solutions and select **Use Azure Database for PostgreSQL**, then select **Confirm the Solution**.
+1. For this workshop, deselect all solutions and select **Use Azure Database for PostgreSQL** in the Solution report, then select **Confirm Solution**.
-1. Review the solution details and select **Migrate** to initiate the migration process. **Migrate** is located in the middle pane.
+1. In the Migrate report, click **Migrate**.

-### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Prompt
+### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Formula

-You should see the matched predefined prompts for the selected solution are listed.
-Follow instructions to start the migration process.

-1. Select the predefined prompt that best matches the solution.
-In this workshop, select the one for **Spring** because the sample Java application is a Spring Boot application.
-1. In the search area, select **OK**.
-1. In the **Apply Formulas** pane, on the left, review the migration plan with files proposed to be modified.
-Disregard files you believe are not necessary to modify.
-For files you want to modify, do the following for each file:
-   - Select the file.
-It starts to generate the code changes.
-Wait until the code changes are generated.
-      Notice that when you select a file in the **Apply formulas** pane, the **Apply formula details** pane is populated with the details of the currently selected file.
+1. In Copilot chat window, scroll to the bottom in the Copilot Chat window.
+1. In the GitHub Copilot Chat pane, scroll to the bottom to view the list of available formulas.
+1. Select the predefined formula for **Azure Database for PostgreSQL Flexible Server**.
+1. Click **Continue** repeatedly to confirm each tool action.
-   - Review the proposed changes carefully.
+1. Review the proposed code changes and click **Keep** to apply them.
-   - Hover the mouse over the file in the **Apply Formula details** pane.
-Select the checkmark (the tooltip is **Accept**) to apply the changes if you agree with them.

-Once you complete this step, suggest opening **Source Control** view to revisit the changes, and stage changes if you are satisfied with them.
+1. Click **Continue** to confirm to run **Java Application Build-Fix** tool.
+This tool will attempt to resolve any build errors, in up to 10 iterations.
+1. After the Build-Fix tool begins, click **Continue** to proceed and show progress and migration summary.

-### Migrate to Azure Blob Storage and Azure Service Bus using Custom Prompt
+### Migrate to Azure Blob Storage and Azure Service Bus using Custom Formula

 Recall that the sample Java application `asset-manager` uses AWS S3 for image storage and Spring AMQP RabbitMQ for message queuing.
 The `workshop` branch has additional commits that have already migrated the code for **Web Application** with custom code remediation to use Azure Blob Storage and Azure Service Bus, respectively.

-Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom prompt created from existing commits that migrated the **Web Application**.
+Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom formula created from existing commits that migrated the **Web Application**.

-1. Hover the mouse over the **Formulas** section.
+1. Open the sidebar of `GitHub Copilot app modernization for Java on Azure`.
+Hover the mouse over the **Formulas** section.
 Select **Create formula from source control**.
 This icon looks like two circles with arrows pointing to the other circle.
 Type **migrate web** to search for the commits that migrated the **Web Application**, and you should see two commits listed:
    * migrate web rabbitmq to azure service bus
    * migrate web s3 to azure blob storage
-1. Select these two commits to create a custom formula, with all defaults populated including the name and description.
+1. Select these two commits.
+Click **Create New** to create a new custom formula.
+1. Formula name, formula description, and code location patterns will be generated in order.
+Press `Enter` repeatedly to confirm.
-1. Select and run the custom formula you just created, and follow the same steps as the predefined formula to review and apply the changes.
+1. Select and run the custom formula you created in the FORMULAS section of the sidebar of `GitHub Copilot app modernization for Java on Azure`.
+Follow the same steps as the predefined formula to review and apply the changes, and run the **Java Application Build-Fix** tool to apply build fixes.

-Once you complete this step, suggest opening **Source Control** view to revisit the changes, and stage changes if you are satisfied with them.

-### Build and Fix

-Once you have completed the code changes, you can ask the tool to automatically build the application and fix any issues that may arise.

-1. Select **Fix build** to build and fix the application.
-1. Wait for the process to complete.
-If no build erros found, you can proceed to the next step.
-Otherwise, review the build errors and fix them manually.

 ## Deploy to Azure